Packers keep Browns winless with furious comeback

 The Browns responded with an 88-yard drive ending with Kizer’s touchdown pass to Coleman for the 21-7 advantage.

-NOTES: WR Davante Adams caught his 60th pass of the season on the Packers’ opening series. ...
+NOTES: WR Davante Adams caught his 60th pass of the season on the Packers’ opening series.
+He caught 10 passes for 84 yards...
 The Packers used a fake punt to sustain the possession on their touchdown drive. ...
 WR Josh Gordon scored his first touchdown in four years on the Browns’ opening drive. ...
 Kai Nacua started at safety for the Browns in place of injured Jabrill Peppers.
+He made five tackles.